 A fun, projects-based after-school program for Baton Rouge area students entering grades 8-12

-Hosted at the LSU E. J. Ourso College of Business and LSU Innovation Park, with access to:
+Hosted at the LSU E. J. Ourso College of Business, with access to:

 LSU faculty from Stephenson Department of Entrepreneurship & Information Systems